-- CS 245 Introduction to Computer Architecture • Credits: 3 - CS 301 Computer Science Fundamentals Credits: 3 - CS 308 Computer Networks Credits: 3
+- CS 245 Introduction to Computer Architecture

+- CS 301 Computer Science Fundamentals

+- CS 308 Computer Networks

-- CS 315 Introduction to Algorithms Credits: 3 • - CS 335 Introduction to Database Management Systems Credits: 3 - CS 448 Introduction to Computer Security Credits: 3
+- CS 315 Introduction to Algorithms

+- CS 335 Introduction to Database Management Systems

+- CS 448 Introduction to Computer Security

-With permission of the department, students may be able to elect other computer science course (CS 385 Practical Java Programming).
+With permission of the department, students may be able to elect other math course (MA 310 Discrete Mathematics)

-With permission of the department, students may be able to elect other math course (MA 310 Discrete Mathematics) In addition, students are expected to complete one course in Statistics: either BUS 351, MA 110, MA 330, PSY 204, or PSY 205, or permission of the department.
+In addition, students are expected to complete one course in Statistics: either BUS 351, MA 110, MA 330, PSY 204, or PSY 205, or permission of the department.
 This course may be fulfilled in their major.